rrTong/testRepos/something.md

 memcpy` to set the `filename` member (again for simplicity and to emphasize that the filename is not inherently typed).
 We also initialize the entry's file size as 0, and set the first data block index as `FAT_EOC`.
-Lastly we set the root directory's entry at the free index to be this newly created entry. < br />
+Lastly we set the root directory's entry at the free index to be this newly created entry.
 #### fs_delete()
 This function deletes a specified file from the file system.
 The root directory is scanned until the filename with the matching name is found.
 To